Ibuprofen

 Will Ibuprofen affect my ability to drive or operate machinery?

 It is unlikely that Ibuprofen will affect your ability to drive or operate machinery.
-However, if Ibuprofen is taken with other medication, you may experience dizziness or sleepiness.
+However, if Ibuprofen is taken with other medications, you may experience dizziness or sleepiness.
 If you experience any side effects which may impair your concentration, you should avoid driving or operating machinery until you feel well enough to do so.

 Can I drink alcohol while taking Ibuprofen?